Association on American Indian Affairs

 Protect the sacred

 Many of these Sacred places are located on what is now public land and Western concepts of resource development, such as logging, mining and tourism, may conflict with the integrity of these Sacred places.
-Yet, while federal and other land managers routinely take into account the needs of developers and recreational users in making land management decisions, they do not so readily take into account the often profound effect of their undertakings upon Sacred, ceremonial and traditional cultural places that are critical to Native American populations, Tribes and cultures.
+Yet, while federal and other land managers routinely take into account the needs of developers and recreational users in making land management decisions, they do not so readily take into account the often profound effect of their undertakings upon Sacred, ceremonial and traditional cultural places that are critical to Native Nations.

 Picture